szweibel/workshops/how-to-use-dhrift.md

 DHRIFT is designed with a learner-focused pedagogical philosophy that emphasizes accessibility, interactivity, and engagement.
 The platform is built to be inclusive and welcoming to learners of all backgrounds and skill levels, from beginners to more advanced users.

 DHRIFT has been developed in conversation with an extensive community of DH graduate students, faculty, administrators, librarians, curators, and independent scholars, and our advisory board is drawn from a cross section of DH practitioners at institutional types such as community colleges, liberal arts colleges, regional colleges, and Historically Black Colleges and Universities (HBCUs).
+By engaging with this diverse community, we have been able to develop a platform that meets the needs of a wide range of learners and instructors.

+Additionally, DHRIFT values the principles of open education and open access.
+All workshop content on the platform is freely available to anyone who wishes to use it, and all workshops are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This means that you are free to use, share, and adapt the content for non-commercial purposes, as long as you provide attribution to the original authors and share any derivative works under the same license.

-### Workshops
+### Workshop Philosophy

 Our curricula reflect the pedagogical values of humanities instruction, drawing from years of feedback and iteration.
 Both textual and visual in design, workshops accommodate different learning styles and are written with remote, in-person, and self-instruction modalities in mind.
 By embedding a technical interface in the curricula, DHRIFT streamlines the learning environment for both instructors and learners and reduces confusion caused by context switching.
 DHRIFT workshops emphasize practical coding through a humanities lens, providing learners tools to extend their skills into new domains relevant to their research.

 DHRIFT workshops are also designed to be accessible to learners with disabilities.
 The platform is built with accessibility in mind, following best practices for web accessibility and usability.
 DHRIFT workshops are designed to be screen reader-friendly, keyboard navigable, and color contrast compliant.

+### Community Engagement

+DHRIFT is committed to fostering a community of practice around digital humanities pedagogy.
+We encourage instructors, learners, and developers to engage with the platform, share their experiences, and contribute to the ongoing development of the platform.
+We welcome feedback, suggestions, and contributions from the community and are always looking for ways to improve the platform and make it more useful for our users.

+Furthermore, we invite users to create and share with us their own workshops, curricula, and institutes.
+By contributing to the wider curricula available to learners, you can help build a rich and diverse collection of resources that benefit the wider DH community.

+On that note, let's move on to the next section, where you will learn how to create and modify DHRIFT sites to host your own workshops and digital research institutes.

 # Creating and Modifying DHRIFT Sites

 In this section, you will learn how to create and modify DHRIFT sites to host your own workshops and digital research institutes.
-You will learn how to use the wizard to create a sample institute based on your community’s needs and how to customize your DHRIFT site to display your own branding and content.
+You will learn how to use the DHRIFT wizard to create a sample institute based on your community’s needs and how to customize your DHRIFT site to display your own branding and content.

 Our wizard is meant to be a tool that allows you to create a new DHRIFT site with a few simple steps.
 You will be able to choose workshops from among our core curriculum, customize your site with your institute name, logo, and more, and generate a new standalone DHRIFT site that you can further customize to suit your preferences.

 Let's get started!

-## Using the Wizard
+## We're Off to See the Wizard!

 Let's use the wizard to create a new DHRIFT site.
 The wizard is a simple form that will guide you through the process of setting up your site, choosing workshops, and customizing your site's appearance.

-TODO: To access the wizard, click on the Create New Institute button in the header menu.
-This will take you to the wizard page, where you can begin setting up your new DHRIFT site.

 ### How Does the Wizard Work?

 Once you have completed the form and submitted your choices, the wizard will generate a new DHRIFT site for you based on your selections.
 The site will include the workshops you chose, along with your institute name, logo, and other customizations.
 It will automatically deploy your site to a new GitHub repository under your username, which you can then further customize and publish.

+### Accessing the Wizard

+TODO: To access the wizard, you can click on the Create New Institute button in the header menu.
+This will take you to the wizard page, where you can begin setting up your new DHRIFT site. (?)

+Although the wizard is meant to be fairly self-explanatory, this workshop will walk through the form together to explain each option and how it will affect your site.

+## Walking Through the Wizard

+Let's walk through the wizard together to create a new DHRIFT site.
+We'll go step by step through the form, explaining each option and how it will affect your site.

 # Creating New DHRIFT Workshops